-Participants are invited to share innovative strategies for exploring group-robot interactions, providing a fresh and insightful viewpoint to: (1) using social robots for understanding group dynamics; (2) designing robots able to interact with groups.
-Also, the discussion will involve the ethical implications of researching group dynamics, including potential negative outcomes such as biases towards group members.
+Participants are invited to share innovative strategies for exploring group-robot interactions, providing a fresh and insightful viewpoint on: (1) using robots for understanding group dynamics; (2) designing robots able to interact with groups; (3) exploring the specific ethical challenges when working on group-robot interaction.
+In addition, the discussion will involve the ethical implications of researching group dynamics, including potential negative outcomes such as biases towards group members.

 Topics of interests include but are not limited to:

-• Designing social robots able to interact with groups.
+- Designing robots able to interact with groups.

 These topics are meant to be suggestive and not exhaustive, contributions to other relevant topics will also be taken into consideration, as long as they fit with the general theme of the workshop.